Official-MoonDao/documentation/MoonDAO/docs/2 Governance/Constitution.md

 ### 2.2 Senate

-MoonDAO’s Senate is composed of Rocketeers.
-Each Senate member has the right to only one vote, even if they lead multiple projects.
+MoonDAO’s Senate is composed of Senators.
 Proposals are first voted on by the Senate before being presented to the MoonDAO Member House.
-See section [2.4](#24-proposal-process) for more information.
+See section [2.4](https://docs.moondao.com/Constitution#24-proposal-process) for more information.

 #### 2.2.1.
-Rocketeers

-Rocketeers are stewards of a [Project at MoonDAO](https://docs.google.com/document/u/1/d/1IipR4ErKzodsa0R7SNSd45_1-gkkcr2964qj4wnL7jk/edit) and are responsible for the execution of key objectives for the DAO.
+Senators

 ###### Election

-Rocketeers are elected through the successful passing of a Project Proposal.
+Each Quarter, five contributors (excluding Astronauts) are elected based on their performance in the previous quarter in order of retroactive rewards from the prior quarter.
+In addition, each active Project can select one Senator to serve on behalf of their Project for the quarter.

 ###### Term Limit and Removal

-Rocketeers are active in the Senate until the end of the season in which their project ends, or if the community decides to end their project.
+Senators are active until the end of the quarter that they were appointed.

 ###### Rights

-1. Right to appoint and remove members that are engaged on their objective within the project (i.e. Moonsettlers).
-2. Right to make strategic decisions about the execution of their key objective and the handling of their budget as described in the Project system.
-3. Right to one vote in the Senate during the season(s) when their Project is active.
+1. Right to one vote in the Senate.
+2. Right to distribute rewards in the Quarter’s Community Circle (see Project system) and vouch for members to be included in that circle.

 ### 2.3 Executive Branch